Norwich and Peterborough Building Society Conveyancing Panel Information

 You must also comply with the terms and conditions of your Norwich and Peterborough Building Society solicitor panel appointment.

-What you should do largely depends on the reason that your firm has been removed off the Norwich and Peterborough Building Society conveyancing panel.
+The answer to this question really depends on the reason that your firm has been removed off the Norwich and Peterborough Building Society conveyancing panel.
 The top 3 reasons are as follows:

 1. lack of transactions